Kenai Drift Anglers

 A TRUE ANGLING TEST

-Kenai Drift Anglers owned and operated by Scotty Daletas is dedicated to your next Alaska fishing trip.
-Here at Kenai Drift, we focus on the fish, period.
-We’re not a full service lodge, but yet a full service guided fishing service.
+Kenai Drift Anglers, owned and operated by Scotty Daletas, is dedicated to making your next Alaska fishing trip an unforgettable experience.
+At Kenai Drift, we focus on the fish—period.
+We’re not a full-service lodge, but rather a full-service Kenai River and Kasilof River fishing guide service committed to providing expert guided salmon fishing trips.

-We customize our Kenai and Kasilof river Salmon and Trout charters around your Alaska fishing needs.
-Let us show you why Kenai Drift Anglers is the top rated Alaska fishing guide service on the Kenai Peninsula for Salmon and Trout.
+We customize our Kenai River fishing charters and Kasilof River fishing trips to match your Alaska fishing goals, whether you’re targeting sockeye salmon, silver salmon, or trophy trout.
+Let us show you why Kenai Drift Anglers is a top-rated Alaska fishing guide service on the Kenai Peninsula, delivering the best guided salmon fishing experiences for salmon and trout.

 It Starts With The Fish